appsquickly/typhoon/README.md

 The argument actually ___comes from those with a vested interest in another approach___, and was the ___same one that was used by Google to go on the offensive against Spring, when their own Guice container was released___. _(NB: But not at all by Justin in relation to his Guice-like
-DI container for Objective-C. I admire Justin's work and moreover his personal integrity when he defended mine against the "talk-first, think-later (TM)" Twitter masses, despite having a competing solution)._
+DI container for Objective-C. I admire Justin's work and moreover his personal integrity when he defended mine despite having a competing solution)._

 So anyway, at the time Google/Guice brought that argument up, it was partially successful.
 Because?
 Back then around year 2008 we were still in the midst of a hangover after ___everyone___ had to have XML on their product sales-pitch in the